-Peptone: Nitrogen source, also works as a carbon source for bacteria which grow on this media but can not metabolize sugars used.
+Peptone: Nitrogen source, also works as a carbon source for bacteria that can not metabolize sugars.

-Bile salts: Inhibit the growth of gram-positive bacteria by disrupting the membranes.
-Gram-negative species live in the colon can resist bile salts negative effects.
+Bile salts: Inhibit the growth of gram positive bacteria by disrupting the membranes.
+Gram negative species that live in the colon can resist bile salt's negative effects.

-Lactose: A sugar works as a carbon source.
-Some bacteria consume the lactose and produce acids (lactose fermenters).
+Lactose: A sugar that works as a carbon source.
+Some bacteria consume lactose and produce acids (lactose fermenters).
 When the acids are released into surrounding media, media pH drops.

-The colour of colonies in MacConkey agar based on their ability to change the pH of media.
+The color of colonies in MacConkey agar is based on their ability to change the pH of the media.
 For more details on pH changes, read EMB Agar.

-Weak lactose fermenters: Serratia and Enterobacter aerogenes are an example for this group.
-These species change the pH other media to acidic but not as much as the strong fermenters do.
-The drop in pH is just enough to change the colour of the dye.
-These bacteria also take up the dye, give the pink appetence to colonies.
+Weak lactose fermenters: Serratia and Enterobacter aerogenes are an example of this group.
+These species change the pH of media to acidic but not as much as the strong fermenters do.
+The drop in pH is just enough to change the color of the indicator dye.
+These bacteria also take up the dye, giving a pink appearance to colonies.
 However, they do not drop the pH of the media to the extent of bile salts precipitation.

-Colonies that do not change the pH of media: Salmonella, Proteus species, Yersinia, Pseudomonas aeruginosa and Shigella are an example for this group.
+Colonies that do not change the pH of media: Salmonella, Proteus species, Yersinia, Pseudomonas aeruginosa, and Shigella are examples of this group.
 These bacteria do not ferment lactose; hence neutral red does not change to pink.
-Some of these bacteria can change the pH to alkali by protein deamination.
-Increasing the pH of the media may result in a change in the colour of media to yellow as neutral red turns yellow at alkaline pH.
+Some of these bacteria can change the pH to alkali due to protein deamination.
+Increasing the pH of the media may result in a change in the color of media to yellow as neutral red turns yellow at alkaline pH.

-- MacConkey agar is routinely used as selective media for the isolation of non-fastidious gram-negative bacteria from wounds, stool, urine and blood samples.
+- MacConkey agar is routinely used as a selective media for the isolation of non-fastidious gram negative bacteria from wounds, stool, urine, and blood samples.

-- It is used as a differential media and an indicator media to distinguish Gram-negative bacteria that can ferment the lactose from those that cannot by using neutral red pH indicator.
+- It is used as a differential media and an indicator media (neutral red pH indicator) to distinguish Gram-negative bacteria that can ferment the lactose from those that cannot.

 |Ingredient||For 500 ml of media||For 1L of media|